ipsn/go-torfluxdb/README.md

 If you don't have a private key yet (i.e. `TORFLUXDB_ONIONKEY` is empty), the proxy will generate an ephemeral one, that you can request to be printed out with the `--printkey` flag.

 Setting the private key yourself will ensure the same onion address being produced on restarts.
-Please be aware however, that **Tor's private key format is [incompatible](https://stackoverflow.com/questions/44810708/ed25519-public-result-is-different) with Go's `ed25519` library**, so you'll need to let the proxy generate the key for you.
+Please be aware that **Tor's private key format is [incompatible](https://stackoverflow.com/questions/44810708/ed25519-public-result-is-different) with Go's `ed25519` library**, so you'll need to let the proxy generate the key for you.

 ## Credits